jimbucktoo/survaid-ios/README.md

 # survaid-ios

-survaid-ios is a mobile data collection toolkit, including a vast array of question types, advanced notification configurations, and compliance monitoring.
+survaid-ios is part of a web and mobile platform that facilitates real-time mobile sensor data collection from survey participants.

 ## Links